STMPNGRND/ardunav/README.md

 The Firmware utilizes Eigen 3 Library for Matrix Computations and Kalman Filtering.

-A complete working video of the ardunav will be uploaded shortly.
+A complete working video of the ardunav can be viewed online at https://www.youtube.com/watch?v=txDWA1ZpQMc&feature=youtu.be

 ACKNOWLEDGEMENTS: